staceyhancock/stat439/README.md

-# stat439
+# STAT 439: Introduction to Categorical Data Analysis
-Syllabus for STAT 439: Introduction to Categorical Data Analysis at Montana State
+Syllabus and calendar for STAT 439 at Montana State